Studying in Estonia

 Since 2012/2013 academic year, higher education is free of charge in Estonia for those studying full-time and in Estonian.

 New needs-based student support system was introduced at 2013/2014.
-Students from less privileged families can apply for study allowance (~ 75-220 EUR per month) when studying full-time and in Estonian.
+Students from less privileged families can apply for study allowance (~ 75-220 EUR per month) when studying full-time and completing at least 75% of the curriculum.

 Students who started their studies in 2012/2013 or earlier and study full-time, can also apply for study allowances (55.93 euros per month).
 PhD students who meet the requirements for obtaining a doctoral allowance, have the right to receive 383.47 euros per month.
 Students engaged in teacher training can apply for a special study allowance of 1,300 euros per year.